 - The control file that describes the nature of the application and each of its components.
 For instance, it describes: certain qualities about the activities, services, intent receivers, and content providers; what permissions are requested; what external libraries are needed; what device features are required, what API Levels are supported or required; and others.
 See the AndroidManifest.xml documentation for more information

 - Customizable properties for the build system.
-You can edit this file to override default build settings used by Ant and also provide the location of your keystore and key alias so that the build tools can sign your application when building in release mode.
+You can edit this file to override default build settings used by the manifest file and also set the location of your keystore and key alias so that the build tools can sign your application when building in release mode.
 This file is integral to the project, so maintain it in a source revision control system.
-If you use Eclipse, this file is not used.

 The SDK includes an example application called

-application can use code and resources from an Android Library project.
+dependent application can use code and resources from an Android Library module.
 The TicTacToeMain

-application uses code and resources from an example library project called TicTacToeLib.
+application uses code and resources from an example library module called TicTacToeLib.

-To download the sample applications and run them as projects in your environment, use the Android SDK Manager to download the "Samples for SDK API 8" (or later) package into your SDK.
+To download the sample applications and run them as modules in your environment, use the Android SDK Manager to download the "Samples for SDK API 8" (or later) module into your SDK.

 For more information and to browse the code of the samples, see the TicTacToeMain application.

-An Android library project is a development project that holds shared Android
+An Android library module is a development module that holds shared Android

 source code and resources.
-Other Android application projects can reference the library project
+Other Android application modules can reference the library module

 and, at build time, include its compiled sources in their